SCIENTIFIC ARTICLES:

 - Scudellari, M. (2015).
 Myths that will not die.
 Nature, 582(7582), 322-326. https://doi.org/10.1038/528322a

-There is a widespread belief that the cerebral hemispheres work in a more or less isolated manner depending on the area or ability that each of them manages; linguistics, logic, artistic … Also that people, boys and girls are more skilled in one task or another depending on which of the two cerebral hemispheres has a greater development or performance in each case.
-The result is to think that there are learning styles and that boys and girls who are only good at mathematics or languages or all what is related to art and creativity.
+There is a widespread belief that the cerebral hemispheres work in a more or less isolated manner depending on the area or ability that each of them manages; linguistics, logic, artistic, etc. It is also said that people, boys and girls are more skilled in one task or another depending on which of the two cerebral hemispheres has a greater development or performance in each case.
+The result is to think that there are learning styles and that some boys and girls who are only good at mathematics or languages, or only to all what is related to art and creativity.

 SCIENTIFIC ARTICLE: